elvinaqa/Early-Stop-Dropout-Layers-Keras/README.md

 # Early-Stop-Dropout-Layers-Keras
+Early stop and dropout layers of Keras deep learning model with implementation to the Cancer classification problem.
+Reached to the solutions and presentation of both early-stop callback and dropout layer in the model with the accuracy of 96% in a semi-balanced model
 One of the ways for handling overfitting is the function of early stop and drop out from training according to the loss condition during the train process.

-Dropout layers swithc off some layers and nuerons in certain loss conditions to prevent overfitting.
+Dropout layers switch off some layers and nuerons in certain loss conditions to prevent overfitting.
 Each layer drops user-defined number of neurons in previous layer in every batch.